knassar/sate-cms/docs-source/content/sate-apis/types/plugin.md

 A string name identifying the plugin's directory.
 The `type` property must match the source directory of the plugin.

-### `version`  <span class="type string">String</span>

-A numeric version string in the format of `1.0.0`.
-This version is used by the `sate update` command to determine whether or not a plugin needs updating.

 ### `templates`  <span class="type object">Object</span>

 An dictionary of templates and partials used by the plugin.
 The object key is the partial name, and the value is the template filepath relative to the plugin directory.
+These will be loaded by Sate at compile-time, and the `main` template will be passed as the template to the render function, with any other templates available at render-time in the `partials` object.

 If the plugin will be rendered, it **must** have at least one template with the reserved key of `main`.

 ### `stylesheets`  <span class="type array">Array</span>